makevoid/B-Record/Readme.md

 after downloading this track people can donate to the artist money

-THANKS TO IMOGEN WITH ALL MY HEART TO MAKING THIS REAL

 MAKING PEOPLE REALIZE WHAT BLOCKCHAIN IS

 - that we need to gather ideas
 - build programs
 - change the world
 - starting from the music industry

 DEMO